-In this facility customers can order different amounts of coffee, as the coffee machine has predefined values “small” – 100 ml, “normal” – 150 ml and “double” – 300 ml.
-Therefore, we can declare one enumeration CoffeeSize, which has respectively three constants – Small, Normal and Double, the correspondent qualities of which will be assigned:
+Customers can order different amounts of coffee.
+The coffee machine has the predefined values “small” – 100 ml, “normal” – 150 ml and “double” – 300 ml.
+Therefore, we declare an enumeration CoffeeSize, which has three constants – Small, Normal and Double, to which the respective quantities are assigned: